crs4/rocrate-validator/docs/3_how_it_works.rst

 How It Works
 ============

-The `ro-crate-validator` package is designed to validate RO-Crate metadata files against predefined profiles.
+The `rocrate-validator` package is designed to validate RO-Crate metadata files against predefined profiles.
 The validation process ensures that the metadata conforms to the expected structure and content as defined by the selected profile.